JinLi711/VideoTranslation/README.md

 By implementing this process, this reduces the amount of conflict that you will have with your teammates.

 ## Notes
-Please don't push large files.
+Please don't push large files to your git repo.
+For example, do not push datasets to the repositories.

+To ignore certain files, put those files in `.gitignore`.

+# Things To Keep In Mind

+# Acknowledgements

+This work is a modification of https://github.com/jiupinjia/SkyAR.